Careerflow.ai

 Use this template

-Research Assistant MIT University Cover Letter
+Research Assistant Cover Letter Example: MIT University Template

 For research assistant applications to competitive labs or programs where faculty reviewers are reading many applications, the MIT template's concise structure signals clarity of purpose.
 Lead with your strongest research credential or methodological competency, tie it directly to the faculty member's or project's needs, and close with a specific ask.
 A focused, one-page letter often serves better in an academic context than a detailed one that takes too long to make its point.